Norm Sherry

+Sherry was noted for helping future Hall of Fame pitcher Sandy Koufax with his pitching control, his advice during a spring training game in 1961 being one of reasons for Koufax turning around his career and becoming one of the most dominating pitchers in baseball history.
+Years later, he also mentored a young Gary Carter and helped him turn into a Hall of Fame catcher.

 Early life

 Sherry was born in New York City on July 16, 1931.
 He was the second of four sons of Harry Scharaga Sherry and Mildred "Minnie" (Walman) Sherry.
 His father worked in the dry cleaning business, while his mother was employed as a seamstress and milliner.
 Both sides of the family were Jewish immigrants from Russia, and his maternal great-grandfather was a rabbi.
-The families escaped separately from anti-semitic pogroms.
+The families escaped separately from antisemitic pogroms.
 Some of his relatives who settled in Europe were killed in the Holocaust.
 His paternal grandparents, Max and Sarah Scharaga, came to the United States in 1898, and around 1920 his father changed their surname to Sherry.
 The Sherry family moved to Los Angeles during the early 1930s.

 Sherry attended Fairfax High School, graduating in 1950.
 He was initially intending to study at the University of Southern California, having been awarded a full baseball scholarship.

 He was signed as an amateur free agent by the Brooklyn Dodgers before the 1950 season.
 His brother Larry Sherry also played in Major League Baseball (MLB).
+The two played together on the Los Angeles Dodgers from 1959 to 1962, and occasionally formed a battery, with Larry pitching and Norm catching.

 Professional career

 A right-handed hitter who stood 5 ft 11 in tall and weighed 180 lb, Sherry spent seven years working his way up through the Dodger farm system.
 He spent another two years in military service with the US Army in the 4th Infantry Division.

 By the time he reached the Dodgers, in 1959 for a two-game "cup of coffee," he was 28 years of age and the team had moved to his home city of Los Angeles.
 He made the team as second-string backstop (behind John Roseboro) from 1960 through 1962.

-In 1961, Sherry's advice contributed to the career turnaround of left-handed pitcher Sandy Koufax, who later became the youngest player elected to the Baseball Hall of Fame at age 36.
-Sherry and Koufax were the Dodger battery against the Minnesota Twins in a spring training game in Orlando, Florida, and Koufax was struggling with his control, up to then a career-long problem.
-After Koufax had walked the first three hitters he faced, Sherry went out to the mound and said: "'Why don’t you take something off the ball and just put it in there?
-Don’t try to throw it so hard.
-Just put it in there and let them hit it.'
-I went back behind the plate.
-Good God!
-He tried to ease up, and he was throwing harder than when he tried to.
-We came off the field, and I said, 'Sandy, I don’t know if you realize it, but you just now threw harder than when you were trying to.'"
+In 1961, Sherry's advice contributed to the career turnaround of future Hall of Fame pitcher Sandy Koufax, who was his during his time with the Dodgers.
+Before a B-squad game against the Minnesota Twins in Orlando, Florida, Sherry told Koufax: "If you get behind the hitters, don't try to throw so hard."
+Koufax had a tendency to lose control of his temper and throw hard when he got into trouble.
+The strategy worked initially before Koufax temporarily reverted to throwing hard and walked the bases loaded with no out in the fifth.
+Sherry reminded Koufax of their discussion, advising him to settle down and throw to his glove and to throw more breaking pitches.
+The advice worked; Koufax struck out the side and then went on to pitch seven no-hit innings.